 - Rooms are booked on a double occupancy basis and unless prearranged the room will be shared with another elite athlete

 - The athlete will be required to provide a credit card or $200 deposit upon check-in to cover any incidental charges such as phone, internet, movies, etc. Any incidental charges not paid will be taken off the appearance/prize monies or invoiced to the athlete/agent afterwards.

 - Any damage to the hotel will be paid for by the athlete/agent and may be deducted off their appearance/prize monies.
 Athlete are expected to treat other hotel guests and staff with respect and courtesy

 - The checkout time of the hotel must be followed and is typically noon of the day they are departing.
-If the athlete is departing late on Sunday, the pro athlete suite will be available to wait in until 6pm.
+If the athlete is departing late on Sunday, the elite athlete suite will be available to wait in until 6pm.

 Run Ottawa fully complies and cooperates with the programs in place by Athletics Canada, Canadian Centre for Ethics is Spots, the IAAF and WADA and we expect all athletes to also play fair.
 Athletes under any kind of suspension by these governing bodies will not be allowed to compete, however Run Ottawa does not extend additional bans on Athletes beyond the bans in place by CCES, CAS and WADA.